Recognizing Emotional Abuse

 In the U.S., over 12 million women and men are abused by an intimate partner each year.
 Emotional abuse was reported more often than either physical or sexual abuse.
 Emotional abuse accounts for almost half the violence against women.
-Like all forms of domestic abuse, women of all races, religions, and economic classes are mistreated by this sort of abuser.
+Like all forms of domestic abuse, people of all races, religions, and economic classes are mistreated by this sort of abuser.
 In many cases, verbal attacks can over time lead to physical and sexual violence.

 How to recognize it

 There are no physical scars or broken bones with emotional abuse.
 So it can be harder to recognize.
 Here are signs that point to abuse: